-Carroll EMC annually selects three local high school students to receive an all-expenses-paid, week-long educational trip to Washington, D.C., as a participant in the Washington Youth Tour.
+Carroll EMC annually selects two local high school students to receive an all-expenses-paid, week-long educational trip to Washington, D.C., as a participant in the Washington Youth Tour.

-Carroll EMC will send three high school students from our service area on this exciting, all expenses paid trip to Washington, D.C.
-These three teenagers will join dozens of students from other electric cooperatives in Georgia to represent our state in the Washington Youth Tour, an annual event that brings more than 1,500 young people from across the country to our nation's capital.
+Carroll EMC will send two high school students from our service area on this exciting, all expenses paid trip to Washington, D.C.
+These two teenagers will join dozens of students from other electric cooperatives in Georgia to represent our state in the Washington Youth Tour, an annual event that brings more than 1,500 young people from across the country to our nation's capital.

 Youth Tour events for Georgia's participants begin with a kickoff banquet for the students and their parents.
 That will be followed by a day full of activities for the Georgia students before they fly to Washington.
 Youth Tour highlights typically include visiting the U.S. Capitol, Holocaust Museum, Smithsonian Institution, U.S. Supreme Court, and whenever possible, the White House.
 Other stops could include the National Cathedral and Arlington Cemetery as well as the World War II, Korean War, and Vietnam War memorials and the Lincoln, Jefferson and FDR memorials.